noble-antwi/cybersecurity_projects/Monitoring and Detection Lab/README.md

 Looking ahead, this lab serves as a springboard for further projects aimed at enhancing my cybersecurity expertise.
 One major area of expansion will be connecting the existing Active Directory to Microsoft Entra ID using Entra ID Connect.
 This integration will enable testing of identity synchronization, conditional access policies, and multifactor authentication, bridging on-premises infrastructure with cloud identity solutions.

-### Future plans include developing projects that involve:
+### Future plans include developing projects that involve

 **Automated Incident Response:** Implementing scripts and processes that detect and respond to threats in real-time.